 - NEF enhancements to expose the 5GS AIoT capability so as to allow 3rd party AF to consume the AIoT services.

-Figure 6.17.1.2-1 illustrates the enhancements to the 5GC to support AIoT Device management and AIoT services for topology 1.
+Figure 6.17.1.2-1 illustrates the enhancements to the 5GC to support AIoT Device management and AIoT services for topology 1 and topology 2.

 Figure 6.17.1.2-1: 5GC enhancements to support Ambient IoT

-Editor's note: It is FFS whether AMF is needed.

-NOTE: From AIoT Device point of view, the interfaces with the network are the same for both Topology 1 Topology 2.
+NOTE 1: From AIoT Device point of view, the interfaces with the network are the same for both Topology 1 Topology 2.

+NOTE 2: Instead of UDM, the AAA server, which is external to 5GC, can manage subscription-like information for AIoT Devices and service control information for 3rd party.

+NOTE 3: This architecture shows the AMF to support UE readers of topology 2, details of support for topology 2 can refer to other solutions in this TR.

 6.17.1.3 Function Principles